-No rating is given for environmental and administrative performance as the project was on hold for the year under review.
+No rating is given for environmental and administrative performance as the consents were not exercised during the year under review.

-3.3 Recommendations from the 2019-2020 Annual Report
+3.3 Recommendations from the 2020-2021 Annual Report

-In the 2019-2020 Annual Report, it was recommended:
+In the 2020-2021 Annual Report, it was recommended:

-- 1. THAT in the first instance, monitoring of consented activities at Central landfill in the 2020-2021 year continue at the same level as in 2019-2020 - 2.
-THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance, monitoring of consented activities at Central landfill in the 2021-2022 year continue at the same level as in 2020-2021. - 2.
+THAT should there be issues with environmental or administrative performance in 2021-2022, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.